Badlands National Park (South Dakota)

 mentorship

 A vital and rewarding component of the Ph.D. experience is to mentor.
-At UC Berkeley, I am a research mentor to undergraduates in the Spanish and Portuguese department as well as the Berkeley Language Center through URAP (Undergraduate Research Apprenticeship Program).
+At UC Berkeley, I was a research mentor to undergraduates in the Spanish and Portuguese department as well as the Berkeley Language Center through URAP (Undergraduate Research Apprenticeship Program).
 In this program, students develop their own research projects with guidance from professors and graduate students who have expertise in experimental and applied linguistics.

-At Mount Tamalpais College, I am a Research Lead and Mentor to a team of Student Researchers in a Participatory Action Research Project entitled, "Communicative Burden and hegemonic conformity: The sociolinguistic labor of incarcerated people."
+At Mount Tamalpais College, I am a Research Lead to a team of Student Researchers in a Participatory Action Research Project entitled, "The sociolinguistic labor of incarcerated people."
 Incarcerated students bring their lived experiences to the research process and are responsible for research design, carrying out interviews, and analyzing data.
 The project will culminate with a paper, conference presentations, and accessible results summaries for the public.

 I have also served as a mentor for GIGS (Getting into Graduate School), where I guided undergraduates from historically marginalized and underrepresented backgrounds who are considering or applying to graduate school.